wjseong00/Unity_Portfolio/Unity_Portfolio/Assets/Output/Readme.txt

-Magic Ice Vol.1
+Magic Hit Vol.1

 - a Particle Cook Production.

 How to preview?
-   Run the MagicIceVol1 scene and you can preview those effects by switching the tabs.
+   Run the MagicHitEffectVol1 scene and you can preview those effects by switching the tabs.

 How to use?
 	You just need to import the folder of the effect you need into your project.